azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_04.md

 ![alt text](../images/04_automl_confirm_details.png "AutoML Confirm Details")

 Then we can name our experiment and we can either re-use our Compute VM, but we could also create a new `Azure Machine Learning compute` cluster or re-use the cluster from challenge 2.
-The `Create a new compute` window is self-explanatory after the last challenges (set minimum and maximum number of nodes to `1`)!
+The `Create a new compute` window is self-explanatory after the last challenges (set minimum to `0` and maximum number of nodes to `1`)!

+> To avoid charges when no jobs are running, set the minimum nodes to 0.
+This setting allows Azure Machine Learning to de-allocate the compute nodes when idle.
+Any higher value will result in charges for the number of nodes allocated.

 ![alt text](../images/04-create_compute.png "Create new compute")